Common Sense Media Review

 Talk to Your Kids About ...

-Families can talk about how Funny Boy depicts the challenges Arjie faces growing up.
+Families can talk about how Funny Boy depicts the challenges that Arjie faces growing up.
 Is the movie respectful of and empathetic to his situation?
 Does it give viewers a deeper understanding of the social and cultural forces that shape his life?
 Do you think Arjie would face the same challenges today?

-How does the movie convey themes of courage, curiosity and perseverance?
+How does the movie convey themes of courage, curiosity, and perseverance?
 Why are those important character strengths?

 Movie Details